learn-co-curriculum/dsc-statistical-power/README.md

 ## The Power of a Statistical Test

 The power of a statistical test is defined as the probability of rejecting the null hypothesis, given that it is indeed false.
 As with any probability, the power of a statistical test therefore ranges from 0 to 1, with 1 being a perfect test that gaurantees rejecting the null hypothesis when it is indeed false.

-With that, let's recreate our previous coin flip simulation, and use it to plot some relationships between power, sample size, and our p-value cutoff.
+Intrinsically, this is related to $\beta$, the probability of type II errors.
+When designing a statistical test, a researcher will typically determine an acceptable $\alpha$, such as .05, the probability of type I errors.
+(Recall that type I errors are when the null-hypothesis is rejected when actually true.)
+From this given alpha value, an optimal threshold for rejecting the null-hypothesis can be determined.
+That is, for a given $\alpha$ value, you can calculate a threshold which maximizes the power of the test.
+For any given $\alpha$, $power = 1 - \beta$.

+> Note: Ideally, $\alpha$ and $\beta$ would both be minimized, but this is often costly, impracticle or impossible depending on the scenario and required sample sizes.

+As discussed, $\alpha$, power and sample size are all related quantities.
+As an exploration of this, take a look at some plots of the power of a statistical test, given varying sample sizes.

 ```python